Waitsnake/AnimatedGif/README.md

 <br>

 ## Note!
-There are reports that AnimatedGif is not working correct with version 10.13.6 of High Sierra (issue #38) and 10.14 Mojave (issue #37).
+There are reports that AnimatedGif is not working fully correct with version 10.13.6 of High Sierra (issue #38) and 10.14 Mojave (issue #37 and issue #39).

 ## Setup - Mac